Michoel-89/Stock-Rocket500/README.md

 - Each stock also offers a refresh option for real-time pricing, alongside stock charts.

 ## Technologies used
-JSX, CSS, Javascript, React, Python, Flask, Recharts, Yfinance library, SQLite
+Javascript, React, Python, Flask, Recharts, Yfinance library, SQLite